 People can reduce the risk of type 2 diabetes by altering some of these lifestyle factors, especially by improving their diet and exercise regimen.

 Calculating type 2 diabetes risk

-The National Institute of Diabetes and Digestive Kidney Disorders (NIDDK) has a tool that people can use to calculate their risk of type 2 diabetes.
+The National Institute of Diabetes and Digestive Kidney Disorders (NIDDK) has a tool that people can use to

 The test takes seven risk factors, including weight and height, into account to calculate a person’s body mass index (BMI) score.